-Learn how to make the original Waldorf salad with yogurt then give it a Spanish flare with the addition of dried apricots, almonds, sherry vinegar and parsley!
+Learn how to make the original Waldorf Salad (a classic!) lightened up with yogurt then give it a Spanish flare with the addition of dried apricots, almonds, sherry vinegar and parsley!

 What is Waldorf salad?